Australia at the 1998 Winter Paralympics: Results

-Cross Country Skiing
+Cross-country skiing

 The Australian cross country athlete, Colin Scott, from Melbourne, failed to make the selection.
-This was despite of every effort and considerable personal sacrifice.
+This was despite every effort and considerable personal sacrifice.

 Alpine skiing

 Until 1998, alpine events were only for the athletes participating in the standing classes, but in Nagano Mono-skiing, for seated skiers, became a medal event together with the other classes.
 The other classes consisted of athletes with vision impairment, limb loss, cerebral palsy or acquired brain injury etc.

 Men

 Anthony Bonaccurso ended on 17th place out of 27 competitors in the Men's Slalom LW11, where 10 of the competitors did not finish.
 The participants in the Men's Slalom LW11 was from 11 different countries, and the majority were from Austria with 6 participants.
 Juergen Egle from Austria took the gold medal.
 In Men's Giant Slalom LW11 there were 27 participants in the final round, also from 11 different countries.
 14 of the 27 participants did not finish the race, including Anthony Bonaccurso.
 In Men's Super-G LW11 final there were 25 participants, with Anthony ending on 20th.

 In Men's Downhill LW1,3,5/7,9 final there were 15 participants from 10 different countries, both Matthew Shane Nicholls and James Paterson participated in the final.
 James Paterson won a gold medal, while Matthew Nicholls ended on 10th.
 Further, Nicholls ended on 6th place in Men's Giant Slalom LW1, as his best result.

 Paterson's gold medal was the only one James Patterson achieved during his career.
 The winter paralympics in Nagano was also his last winter paralympics.
 This gold medal was not only Patterson's victory, but very much the team's victory where all the team members shared the success.

 Alistar Mars was one of the newcomers, and his best result was 16th place in the Men's Downhill LW6/8.